LinkWellNodes/Documentation/blog/Build-A-Chainlink-Price-Feed-With-Flux-Aggregator/index.md

 tags: [chainlink oracle, smart contracts,  price feed, web3, blockchain, decentralized]
 ---

+import TOCInline from '@theme/TOCInline';

-## A how-to guide for building a custom Chainlink oracle price feed that can be integrated into your Web3 application.
+<lw-blog-subtitle>A how-to guide for building a decentralized Chainlink oracle price feed that can be integrated into your Web3 application.</lw-blog-subtitle>

 ![Chainlink Blog- How Price Feeds Secure DeFi](./Header.webp "Chainlink Blog- How Price Feeds Secure DeFi")

 <!--truncate-->

-Smart contracts that opt out of Chainlink services such as price feeds resemble computers without internet access - highly restricted in capability.
+---

+**On this page**:

+<TOCInline
+  toc={toc.filter((node) => node.level >= 1)}
+  minHeadingLevel={2}
+  maxHeadingLevel={2}
+/>

+---

+## Introduction

-Many Web3 developers are completely unaware that they can build and integrate any Chainlink price feed into their Web3 application that they need.
+Many Web3 developers are unaware of the ability to integrate custom Chainlink price feeds into their Web3 application.

 Chainlink provides a diverse selection of [official data feeds](https://data.chain.link/feeds), encompassing various data types like asset prices, reserve balances, NFT floor prices, and more.
 While these feeds cover a broad spectrum, Web3 developers sometimes require data that goes beyond Chainlink's existing data feed offerings.
 To cater to these specialized needs, Chainlink allows for the creation of custom price feeds.

 In this article we will: